t8dash/react-store/README.md

 🔹 The shared state setup with `@t8/react-store` is very similar to `useState()` allowing for quick migration from local state to shared state or the other way around.

 🔹 The `false` parameter in `useStore(store, false)` (as in `<ResetButton>` above) tells the hook not to subscribe the component to tracking the store state updates.
-The common use case is when the component doesn't make use of the store state value, but it may use the state setter.
+The common use case is when a component makes use of the store state setter without using the store state value.

+## Single store or multiple stores

-🔹 An application can have as many stores as needed, whether on a single React Context or multiple Contexts.
+An application can have as many stores as needed, whether on a single React Context or multiple Contexts.

 ```js
 let AppContext = createContext({